Paleontology in Wisconsin: Permian-Neogene

 Rocks of Permian to Neogene age were either rarely deposited in Wisconsin or were eroded away by the Pleistocene glaciers and other erosional agents.
 As a result, dinosaurs and other organisms of this age did not leave many fossils in Wisconsin.

-A 2021 studies of gastroliths matched rocks to those from Wisconsin, suggesting sauropod dinosaurs migrated to the state at the time.
+However, a 2021 study of gastroliths found in the Morrison Formation in Wyoming matched 1.8 billion year rocks to those from Wisconsin, specifically the Baraboo Formation, suggesting sauropod dinosaurs migrated to the state at the time.

 Some ammonite fossils originating from the Coleraine Formation and dating to the middle Turonian epoch of the Late Cretaceous have been found reworked in glacial till, showing that some fossils from this time are present in Wisconsin.
 These include the species Placenticeras pseudoplacenta and Scaphites carlilensis.

 Quaternary

 During the Quaternary, deposition resumed; however, the local climate was cold and glaciers would come to cover nearly all of the state's land area.
 Wisconsin contains sediment from all of the Pleistocene glacial stages, especially the stage that bears the state's name.
 Hemlock and spruce trees formed forests inhabited by creatures like giant beavers, horses, deer, and woolly mammoths.

 The Hebior Mammoth, found near the small town of Paris, Wisconsin.
 Currently in the atrium of the Milwaukee Public Museum.